Bensenville

 Ranches and Foursquare properties on gridded streets

 Residential streets are arranged in a grid pattern and host properties that sit close together and feature grass yards with neat landscaping.
-The community is predominately made up of single-family properties, but condo units with two bedrooms are also available.
+The neighborhood is predominately made up of single-family properties, but some two-bedroom units in condos built in the 1970s are priced around $170,000.
 Buyers can find 1950s ranches and bungalows priced between $240,000 and $360,000, while American Foursquare properties from the early 20th century cost about $400,000.
 New Traditional properties built in the early 2000s cost between $400,000 and $500,000.

 Ranch homes are a common sight in Bensenville.